jrao/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-json-web-services.markdown

     .../dlsync/get-d-l-sync-update/company-id/10151/repository-id/10195/-last-access-date

 The `last-access-date` parameter is interpreted as `null`.
-Although we have it last in the URL above, it's not necessary.
+Although we have this parameter last in the URL above, it doesn't have to be last.

 Null parameters don't have specified values.
 When a null parameter is passed as a request parameter, its value is ignored and `null` is used instead:

     <input type="hidden" name="-last-access-date" value=""/>

-When using JSON RPC (see below), you can send null values explicitly, even without a prefix.
+When using JSON-RPC (see the JSON-RPC section below), you can send null values explicitly, even without a prefix.
 Here's an example:

     "last-access-date":null